(1849-1906) – Principal of Somerville 1889-1906Learn More

 In 2012 she published Dog Days, a collection of her journalism.

-Barker teaches creative writing in the UK, Europe and the US and has been Visiting Professor of Fiction at Kansas University.
-She has been a judge for the McKitterick and Sagittarius prizes.
-She is currently writing for The Literary Review.
+Barker taught creative writing in the UK, Europe and the US and was Visiting Professor of Fiction at Kansas University.
+She was a judge for the McKitterick and Sagittarius prizes.
+She also wrote for The Literary Review.
 She died on April 21st 2022, and her obituary was published in the Times.

 Did you know?
 In 2017, writer Ali Smith called O Caledonia ‘A sparky, funny work of genius about class, romanticism, social tradition and literary tradition.’